 For those unaware, a TRRS cable (pictured on the right) includes three separate points of contact (separated by the black rings in the image above) while the standard TRS cable has only two.
 While you might have already guessed that two of the points of contact are for the left and right channels for stereo, the third point of contact is for the microphone.

 There are a bunch of different cable options including XLR to TRRS and 1/4 inch to TRRS.
-I have listed some of the more highly reviewed below.
-Be sure to check the compatibility with your device, many people run problems connecting external microphones to smartphones.Table could not be displayed.
+Be sure to check the compatibility with your device, many people run problems connecting external microphones to smart phones.

 Rode developed this version of the VideoMic after Apple removed the headphone jack on the iPhone 7.
 If you are using an Android phone, the Rode VideoMic Me is essentially the same device, minus the lightning connector.